UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

       OR  "sanitation" OR "drinking water" OR "potable water" )
     AND
-      ( "humans" OR "humanity" OR "human health" OR "people" OR "person$" OR "children" OR "child" OR "infant$" OR "babies" OR "adolescent$" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$"
+      ( "humans" OR "humanity" OR "people" OR "person$" OR "children" OR "child" OR "infant$" OR "babies" OR "adolescent$" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$"